Here are 15 Of The Best Documentary Series On Netflix Right Now

 The follow up to the critically acclaimed ’80s Carl Sagan series, Cosmos: A Spacetime Odyssey features the same passion and enthusiasm for space and astrophysics as the original.
 Neil deGrasse Tyson takes over as host and endeavors to put the universe into perspective, ditching dense textbook science explanations for a style of storytelling designed to spark the imagination of viewers no matter what their age.
 The show is executive produced by Star Trek showrunner Brannon Braga and Family Guy‘s Seth MacFarlane, who help ensure the journey is entertaining and humorous throughout.

-The Sixties (1 Season)
+The Seventies (1 Season)

 CNN’s ongoing decades-based documentary series provides a “remember when” account of all the major beats across US history from 1960 up to 2000.
 Executive produced by Tom Hanks, the series ties together reels of archival footage with interviews from scholars, celebrities, and the people who were there to give you a solid glimpse into the mindsets and emotions of the times, if not the most in-depth information on any singular topic.
-Episodes touch on cultural zeitgeists like the British Invasion or specific moments like the Kennedy Assassination.
-1968, one of the most tumultuous years in the history of America, gets an hour all to itself.
-While The Sixties is the strongest, there’s still lots to enjoy in follow-up series The Seventies and The Eighties.
+Episodes touch on cultural zeitgeists like the battle of the sexes or specific moments like the Watergate break-in.

 Ken Burns: The Civil War (1 Season)